-"The other day in class, a classmate began to say "sudaca" and that is an insult and I think that maybe he does not know what that means to a South American and I asked him what that meant to him, and he said it was to name someone who is from South America.
+"The other day in class, a classmate began to say "sudaca"8 and that is an insult and I think that maybe he does not know what that means to a South American and I asked him what that meant to him, and he said it was to name someone who is from South America.
+And I told him that it was an insult to many people, and I told him that for the next time he should think about it ... and he apologized".

-&lt;sup>7 See note: literally translated as "Little chinese" there is not a proper translation to English.
+7 See note: literally translated as "Little chinese" there is not a proper translation to English.
 Offensive expression racializing people from oriental countries commonly used in Spain to refer to Asian migrants

-See note: there is not a proper translation to English.
+8 See note: there is not a proper translation to English.
 Offensive expression racializing people from south American countries commonly used in Spain.